datanav/docs/technical/youtrack-webcrm.rst

      - Webcrm Data Type

-YouTrack Users to Webcrm Users
+YouTrack Users to WebCRM Users
 ------------------------------
-Every YouTrack Users will be synchronized with a Webcrm Users.
+Every YouTrack Users will be synchronized with a WebCRM Users.

-Once a link between a YouTrack Users and a Webcrm Users is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a YouTrack Users and a WebCRM Users is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a YouTrack Users and a Webcrm Users:
+The following properties are synchronized between a YouTrack Users and a WebCRM Users:

 .. list-table::
    :header-rows: 1

    * - YouTrack Users Property
-     - Webcrm Users Property
+     - WebCRM Users Property
-     - Webcrm Data Type
+     - WebCRM Data Type
    * - profile.email.email
      - UserEmail
      - "string"